 If you are looking for more ideas with ‘hidden’ vegetables why not have a look at these:

 - ½ c (small) (150g) cold cooked cauliflower

 - ⅔c (150ml) Milk

 - Preheat oven to 220˚C/425˚F

-- Roughly mash the cauliflower – you don’t want a smooth paste, rather small chunks of cauliflower – the size of which depending on your baby’s age.
+- Roughly mash the cauliflower – you don’t want a smooth paste, rather small chunks of cauliflower – if cooking them for baby led weaning, the size of which depending on your baby’s age, see note 2 below.